canonical/netbox/docs/development/application-registry.md

 Supported model features are listed in the [features matrix](./models.md#features-matrix).

+### `models`

+This key lists all models which have been registered in NetBox which are not designated for private use.
+(Setting `_netbox_private` to True on a model excludes it from this list.)
+As with individual features under `model_features`, models are organized by app label.

 ### `plugins`

 This store maintains all registered items for plugins, such as navigation menus, template extensions, etc.